mlm20/mlm20.github.io/_projects/visual-sound.md

 The audio input pin is sampled (a snapshot is taken) at 40 kHz.
 The Arduino then repeatedly performs a Fast Fourier Transform (FFT) on the latest sample, this calculates the magnitude of the signal’s constituent frequencies.
 Intensities for each of the 5 frequency bands are then obtained by adding together the calculated FFT magnitudes of all the frequencies in a respective range.
 The servo motors are adjusted according to the magnitudes at a regular interval.

-![Visual Sound system diagram](/images/visual-sound-system.png) *Visual Sound / System Diagram*
+![Visual Sound system diagram](/images/visual-sound-system.png) _Visual Sound / System Diagram_

-***
+---

 ## Project development

 #### Initial design

 Initially after brainstorming and getting inspiration from other audio-reactive Arduino projects, I came up with an initial design (see sketch).

 However upon reflection and discussing with my colleagues I realised that the rotary mechanism would involve unnecessary joints and moving parts, and that a rack and pinion mechanism would be better suited for my use case.